 Sound American Viticultural Area (PS AVA).
 The event is

 Puget Sound WineGrowers Association.

-This was a unique event as there will be a table of amateur winemaker's wines available for tasting along with the real wineries.
+This was a unique event as there was a table of amateur winemaker's wines available for tasting along with the real wineries.
 Of course these amateur wines must also be made entirely from grapes of the PS AVA.